A Gypsy Angel's Love

 Her uncaring father had lost her in a bet.

-No man had touch her body, heart and mind,
+No man had touched her body, heart and mind,

 She exited all the evil following her this stormy night---behind.